- Previous Page: Getting Started on Your Doctoral Journey

 Need more help?

 Before you search for your committee members, it is important that you’ve articulated your topic of interest via university-approved, program-specific writing templates and rubrics.
 Depending on your program, you will either be required to write a premise or a prospectus to draft up your initials ideas for your capstone study.
-Here is an explanation on the differences between the premise and the prospectus.
 See the links below for further guidance, depending on your program:

 You’ll find other helpful resources on articulating your topic within the Office of Research and Doctoral Services’s Institutional Review Board website, such as: